IBM-Bluemix-Docs/ComposeForElasticsearch/getting_started.md

 # Getting started tutorial
-This tutorial uses the [compose-elasticsearch-helloworld-nodejs](https://github.com/IBM-Cloud/compose-elasticsearch-helloworld-nodejs) sample app to demonstrate how to use Node.js to connect to a {{site.data.keyword.composeForElasticsearch_full}} service using the provided credentials.
+This tutorial uses the [compose-elasticsearch-helloworld-nodejs](https://github.com/IBM-Cloud/compose-elasticsearch-helloworld-nodejs) sample app to demonstrate how to use Node.js to connect to an {{site.data.keyword.composeForElasticsearch_full}} service using the provided credentials.
 The application creates, reads from, and writes to a database using data supplied through the app's web interface.
 {: shortdesc}

 ## Before you begin